oliverbenee/ar21/Assignments/assignment_4.md

   }
 ```

 To summarize, for every button press, the MenuButtonManager sets all new DataHandler instances to contain the artifact to be instantiated, and closes itself.
-Then, when the RealObjectAdder wants to place an object, it just instantiates the artifact held by the DataHandler:
+Then, when the RealObjectAdder wants to place an object, it just instantiates the artifact held by the DataHandler.

 ```
 GameObject go = Instantiate(DataHandler.Instance.artifact, position2, transform.rotation);